Danyu Lin: Career

-Lin received his Ph.D. in Biostatistics in 1989 from the University of Michigan, where he was supervised by Lee-Jen Wei.
-After one-year post-doctoral training with Stephen Lagakos at Harvard University, he joined the Biostatistics faculty at the University of Washington, where he was promoted to Associate Professor in 1994 and to Professor in 1998.
+Lin received his Ph.D. in biostatistics in 1989 from the University of Michigan, where he was supervised by Lee-Jen Wei.
+After one-year postdoctoral training with Stephen Lagakos at Harvard University, he joined the biostatistics faculty at the University of Washington, where he was promoted to associate professor in 1994 and to professor in 1998.
 He also held a joint appointment with the Fred Hutchinson Cancer Research Center.
 Lin moved to the University of North Carolina at Chapel Hill at the end of 2000 to become the Dennis Gillings Distinguished Professor of Biostatistics.

-Lin served as an Associate Editor for numerous statistical journals, including Biometrics (1997-2000), Biometrika (1999-2023), Journal of the American Statistical Association (2012-2023).
-He also served as a Special Government Employee (Consultant) to the U.S. Food and Drug Administration.
-He currently serves on the Editorial Boards of Genetic Epidemiology and Vaccines and as a Statistical Reviewer for The Lancet Infectious Diseases.
+Lin served as an associate editor for numerous statistical journals, including Biometrics (1997–2000), Biometrika (1999–2023), Journal of the American Statistical Association (2012–2023).
+He also served as a special government employee (consultant) to the U.S. Food and Drug Administration.
+He currently serves on the editorial boards of Genetic Epidemiology and Vaccines and as a statistical reviewer for The Lancet Infectious Diseases.